OmarBeslic/project-crud-be/README.md

 # Project CRUD API

 This is a simple CRUD API for managing projects using **Node.js, Express, Prisma, and MySQL**.
 It allows you to create, read, update, and delete projects, as well as mark projects as favorites.
+#  Note: This API is intended only for frontend testing purposes.
+It does not include additional field validations, advanced middleware structures, authentication, or other production-ready security measures.

 ## Features
 - Create a new project